Skip to content

 Rent Repayment Orders

 The Renters’ Rights Bill also introduces changes to Rent Repayment Orders (RROs).
-Currently, responsibility for breaches of HMO (House in Multiple Occupation) requirements falls on the party managing the property.
+Currently, responsibility for breaches of HMO (House in Multiple Occupation) requirements falls on the party managing/in contorl of the property.
 For landlords who have entered into rent-to-rent schemes, this has historically meant that the intermediate landlord was liable.

 Under the new Renters Rights Bill, superior landlords will be liable for rent repayment orders.
 Landlords should therefore exercise caution when entering rent-to-rent arrangements and ensure due diligence is carried out.
 While guaranteed rent and reduced administrative involvement may be appealing, these arrangements could result in higher costs due to rent repayment orders, far exceeding any potential savings.